gumaerc-testorg/cms.594-spring-2019/content/pages/projects/design-journal.md

 uid: ace93d2b-fbf7-732b-4baf-d796ac722cc5
 ---

 Short assignments in the form of a design journal entry or technical preparation will be completed each week.
 Design journal reflections will be completed in a semi-public journal and typically will be shared in class with peers.
 In addition, the design journal will serve as a landing page for all mini and final projects.
-Students are instructed to use the [design journal template (PDF)]({{< baseurl >}}/resources/mitcms_594s19_design_journal).
+Students are instructed to use the {{% resource_link a7930549-7fd6-31b4-d3ae-ef893d43a937 "design journal template (PDF)" %}}.

 Assignments listed are due at the start of class.